rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 This code basically just lets you use the *Nginx*-made-and-hosted repositories for CentOS, and it allows you use the previously-mentioned “stable” branch if you want to.
 I mean, don’t.
 But you could.

-Save the file with “Control-S” (if using *nano*) and exit with “Control-X”.
+Save the file with Control-S (if using *nano*) and exit with Control-X.

 ## Installing and Running Nginx